 Professor/Dr. Rothbart's book, The Foot's Connection To Chronic Pain, was written explicitly to answer peoples' questions about the source of most chronic muscle and joint pain and the treatment (Rothbart Proprioceptive Therapy) which permanently greatly reduces or completely eliminates musculoskeletal pain without drugs or surgery.

-Read a FREE excerpt from The Foot's Connection to Chronic Pain.
+Click on the blue button to read a free excerpt (Chapter One) from The Foot's Connection to Chronic Pain.

 For additional FAQs, go to the More FAQ page.

 If you are ready to take the next step towards freedom from chronic pain, go to the Schedule an Initial Phone Consultation page.